 I am always looking for new, passionate collaborators - so why not get in touch?
 Let's work together!

-Born and raised in Hamilton Ontario, Camille Intson is an Esto-Canadian, award-winning emerging artist working across disciplines in theatre, writing, performance and installation art, music, electronic literatures, and digital media.
-She can be found everywhere on the internet at @camilleintson, at camilleintson.com, or on the camiliad.
+Born and raised in Hamilton Ontario, Camille Intson is an Esto-Canadian, award-winning young career artist working across disciplines in theatre, writing, performance and installation art, music, electronic literatures, and digital media.

-When not making or engaging with creative work, Camille enjoys chasing rivers, eating salmon teriyaki, bathing in sunlight, and hyper-competitively watching Jeopardy.
+When not making or engaging with creative work, Camille enjoys eating salmon teriyaki, dwelling mindlessly in outdoor spaces, and laugh/cackling very loudly.
 She does not enjoy writing personal artist bios.